Posted 03.22.2020 by Meghan Crawford

 Difficulty level: Easy

-You can also measure your ROI by examining all the paid and organic campaigns you’ve run on a single channel.
+You can also measure your ROI by examining all your paid and organic campaigns on a single channel.

-Measuring by channel can give you a big picture look at the impact you had based on the resources you invested.
-This can be useful for proving the value of a brand presence on that channel, or when performing an audit of the channel to identify new opportunities.
+Measuring by channel can give you a big picture of your impact based on the resources you invested.
+This can be useful for proving the value of a brand presence on that channel or performing an audit of the channel to identify new opportunities.

 With a channel approach, you can compare the value created on one platform to another by evaluating the same metrics.